DC 5201Musculoskeletal System38 CFR § 4.71aLast verified: APR 22, 2026

 A 20% rating requires: Midway between side and shoulder level (flexion and/or abduction limited to 45°); 30.
 A 40% rating requires: Flexion and/or abduction limited to 25° from side; 30.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Arm, limitation of motion of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Arm, limitation of motion of qualify for TDIU?

-What evidence do I need to establish service connection for Arm, limitation of motion of?
+What evidence supports a higher rating for Arm, limitation of motion of?

 Which conditions are commonly secondary to Arm, limitation of motion of?